 However, if you can only make it on the weekend, then we recommend avoiding the hours of 2 pm until 7 pm, particularly on Saturdays.

 Tickets for this observation deck are timed, but you are welcome to stay as long as you wish.
 All visitors will be required to pass through a security check before heading to the top.

-If you’re looking to get tickets, there are several tourist passes and combo tickets which offer discounts on admission to View from the Shard.
-You can also save 20% simply by ordering your tickets ahead of time.
+If you’re looking to get tickets, there are several tourist passes and combo tickets that can save you money off tickets to View from The Shard.

 Confiscated items may not be returned after your visit, so try not to bring any of these things with you.
 In addition to obvious items such as weapons, the following objects are also prohibited:

 - Large Bags